Retriever

 editTo use text_similarity_reranker

-you must first set up a rerank
+you must first set up an inference endpoint for the rerank

 task using the Create inference API.

-task should be set up with a machine learning model that can compute text similarity.
 Refer to the Elastic NLP model reference for a list of third-party text similarity models supported by Elasticsearch.

 -